 Are you making a list for the hospital to bring everything you’ll need postpartum?
 If so, you may want to remember to include a peri bottle.

 Peri bottles, also known as perineal irrigation bottles, are critical to the postpartum self-care routine.
 A peri bottle will help keep areas affected by childbirth, like your perineum, safe from infection and help to foster a quicker recovery.
+Cleansing with the peri bottle is gentler than toilet paper after childbirth.

 If you still aren’t sure what a peri bottle is, or how to use one, don’t panic.
 We will walk you through the “how-to,” so you can find the right option for your healing process.